erlyaws/yaws/README.md

 will vary if the installation prefix is different across builds.
 This can be mitigated by using DESTDIR when installing (see the Build section above for more details).

+In order to run all tests correctly, deterministic build have to be disabled.

 Test your build